 When the M:QUEUE procedure is performed, the following condition code settings may result:

 CC1 CC2 Status

 0 0 Normal return.

 1 - Queue unavailable or request cannot be satisfied.
+(Abnormal code is in SR3.)

-· 1 ECB wait is meaningful.
+- 1 ECB wait is meaningful.

 QUEUE ERROR CODES